carlespoles/DSCI6051-student/transfer_learning/Instructions.md

 The prediction above indicates that the image `chicken.jpg` belong to the class with label index `0`, which is `tasty`, and the score is `0.8883854746818542` (since the index of the label is `0`, we get the score with index `0`).

-We open a browser window and run: `http://127.0.0.1:5000/`
+We open a browser window and enter: `http://127.0.0.1:5000/`

+![View of flask](images/web-1.jpg)

 Click 'Choose file':

-![View of flask](images/web-1.jpg)
+![View of flask](images/web-2.jpg)

 Click 'Upload':

-![View of flask](images/web-2.jpg)
+![View of flask](images/web-3.jpg)

 View the prediction:

-![View of flask](images/web-3.jpg)
+![View of flask](images/web-4.jpg)

 Other examples:

-![View of flask](images/web-4.jpg)
 ![View of flask](images/web-5.jpg)
 ![View of flask](images/web-6.jpg)